-Adopted: 5/8/2014 Amended: 12/10/2015, 12/8/2016, 3/12/2020, 12/10/20 the structuring, issuance and sale of its bonds; (ii) monitoring of and advice regarding its outstanding Bonds; and (iii) the negotiation, execution and monitoring of related agreements, including without limitation Bond Insurance, Credit Facilities, Derivatives and investment agreements; and (iv) other similar or related matters.
+Amended: 12/10/2015, 12/8/2016, 3/12/2020, 12/10/2020, 11/18/2021

+The TJPA may retain professional services providers as necessary or desirable in connection with (i) the structuring, issuance and sale of its bonds; (ii) monitoring of and advice regarding its outstanding Bonds; and (iii) the negotiation, execution and monitoring of related agreements, including without limitation Bond Insurance, Credit Facilities, Derivatives and investment agreements; and (iv) other similar or related matters.
 Professional service providers may include financial advisors, bond counsel, disclosure counsel, TJPA consultants, bond trustees and Federal arbitrage rebate services providers, and may include, as appropriate, underwriters, feasibility consultants, remarketing agents, auction agents, broker-dealers, escrow agents, verification agents and other similar parties.